Welcome to part 2 of our detailed guide to running Facebook ads that convert!

 Which causes distrust.
 Then causes you to lose out on those cherished clicks.
 And we don’t want that.

 Bare in mind that 63% of customers think that the quality of a product’s image is more important than product-specific information.

 Simply avoid each and every one of the huge no-nos above.

 A little help goes a long way

 Creating original and personalized assets is neither easy, nor cheap.
 I get it.
 And a lot of brands don’t have deep enough pockets to bring in the pros.
 But fear not, there are a ton of free and affordable creative resources out there to help.
-And here are our top three:
+And here are our top four: